 Why do we plant spring-flowering bulbs in the fall?
 These spring beauties are what we call “dormant perennial.”
 They need the cool, moist autumn soil to awaken them from their dormancy so they can begin growing roots in preparation for the spring show.

 If you’re a beginner gardener, bulbs are so easy to pop in the ground (and spark your interest in gardening)!
 They’re foolproof to plant and really lift the spirits, not to mention feed the early pollinators such as the drowsy queen bumblebees.

-When to Plant Bulbs
+When to Plant Fall Bulbs